|

 Something like help or whatever

-I was like shit, I guess we are getting
+I was like shit, I guess we are getting in trouble now

 (laughter)